benmccallum/CoreWcf/README.md

 ## Features
 ### Add CORS support to your services
-The CoreWcf assmembly contains all you need to add CORS support to WCF endpoints.
+The CoreWcf assembly contains all you need to add CORS support to WCF endpoints.
 It contains the classes described [here](http://enable-cors.org/server_wcf.html), so add the web.config changes as described using

 ```